themouette/licpro-php-tp/src/4-complete-the-application.markdown

 > _Note:_ a REST API should return a `204` status code which stands for
 > `No Content`.
 You will need this information in the next practical.

+## The End

+You should have a working web application.
+Jump to [the next practical](5-content-negotiation.html).